Conditional stochastic differential equations driven by fractional Brownian motion: Introduction

-where $Z$ is a given random variable in $L^2(P)$, independent of both $B(\cdot)$ and the fractional Brownian motion (fBm for short) $B^{(H)}(\cdot)$.
+In this paper we study existence and uniqueness of solutions $X_t=X(t)=X(t,\omega);t\geq 0,\omega \in \Omega$ of such conditional stochastic differential equations, where $X_0=Z$ is a given random variable in $L^2(\P)$, independent of both $B(\cdot)$ and the fractional Brownian motion (fBm for short) $B^{(H)}(\cdot)$.
 We assume that the Hurst coefficient $H$ of $B^{(H)}$ is in the interval $(\tfrac{1}{2},1)$ and the stochastic integrals are interpreted as Wick-Ito-Skorohod (WIS)-integrals, i.e. the SDE \eqref{sde1} (suppressing the $\omega$) can be written as the following equation in the Hida stochastic distribution space $(\mathcal{S})^{*}$:

 where $\diamond$ denotes the Wick product, and $\overset{\bullet}{B}_t^{(H)}=\tfrac{d}{dt} B_t^{(H)}$ is the fractional white noise.
-We do not assume that the coefficients are adapted to the filtration generated by $B^{(H)}(\cdot)$.\\
+We do not assume that the coefficients are adapted to the filtration generated by $B^{(H)}(\cdot)$.

+A general existence of uniqueness result for (unconditional) WIS-type SDEs driven by fractional Brownian motion is obtained by Yaozhong Hu \cite{Hu}.
+He proves the existence and uniqueness of a solution up to a certain stochastic time, under (quite restrictive) conditions on the coefficients, involving their Malliavin derivatives .

-We prove that under condition of Lipschitz continuity of the coefficients there is a unique measurable solution $X(t)$ of \eqref{sde1} with $E[\int_0^T X^2(t)dt] < \infty$ (Theorem \ref{sde3}).
+We prove that under condition of Lipschitz continuity of the coefficients there is a unique measurable solution $X(t)$ of \eqref{sde1} with $\E[\int_0^T X^2(t)dt] < \infty$ (Theorem \ref{sde3}).
 The proof is based on an $L^2$-estimate of WIS-integrals of independent interest (Theorem 3.1).
-As far as we know this estimate and the resulting theorem are new.
+The above stochastic system combines several advanced features arising from the interaction of mixed noise, partial information, and mean-field type dependence.

+First, the state dynamics are driven by both a standard Brownian motion and a fractional Brownian motion with Hurst parameter $H>1/2$.
+While the Brownian motion represents a classical source of randomness with independent increments, the fractional Brownian motion introduces long-range dependence and persistent behavior.
+In particular, the presence of the fractional component destroys the Markov property and prevents the use of classical It\^o calculus in a straightforward way.

+Second, the filtration $\{\mathcal{F}_t\}_{t\geq 0}$ is generated solely by the Brownian motion $B(s); s \leq t$.
+Consequently, the fractional Brownian motion is not adapted to this filtration and can be interpreted as an unobservable or latent noise source.
+From the point of view of the available information, the system is therefore only partially observed.